-In “Azure Striker: Gunvolt,” the setting takes place in a dark gritty city where Adepts that possessed uncanny powers were wanted for concentration camps.
-The malicious organization by the name of Sumeragi utilized those Adepts for experiments purposes towards their devious plan and essentially controls all the major source of energy throughout the whole city.
+In “Azure Striker: Gunvolt,” the setting takes place in a dark, gritty city where Adepts that possessed uncanny powers were wanted for concentration camps.
+The malicious organization by the name of Sumeragi used those Adepts for experimental purposes toward their devious plan, along with controlling all the major sources of energy throughout the whole city.
 Moreover, the Sumeragi captured the most vital super being that has the ability to resurrect fallen allies from the dead and manipulate people with her euphoric lullabies.
 Our hero Gunvolt is on a mission to liberate the energy sources and prevent the angelic song from being globally broadcasted that would lead to a brainwashing epidemic.

 The overall plot seems very compelling on paper, however, the way it’s being portrayed is rather poor.
 Right off the bat, the game begins in a ominous scene that’s very off-putting for the players to grasp.
 Shortly after, a slew of characters appear without any proper introduction and just happen to fall into place with the given scenario.
 Needless to say, the dialogues are bombarded with foreign terms that will cause even more confusion as individuals try to piece it together.
 As the story keeps progressing, you would have thought that the unsolved riddles were going to be addressed at some point down the road — but they aren’t.
 Instead, the crucial information that’s relevant to the plot is found within the loading screen — which loads simply too fast to even read the whole segment.
 Once you complete the main story, players will be left with this unsatisfied feeling since there’s so much left to be desired.

-Gunvolt boasts relatively familiar but gorgeous sprites that Mega Man veterans fans can appreciate.
-The visuals is definitely a step up from the “Mega Man Zero and ZX” installments, based on the level of detail that’s incorporated into the characters, enemies, and scenery of the stages.
+Gunvolt boasts relatively familiar, but gorgeous, sprites that Mega Man veterans fans can appreciate.
+The visuals is definitely a step up from the “Mega Man Zero/ZX” installments, based on the level of detail that’s incorporated into the characters, enemies, and scenery of the stages.
 Likewise, the design for the protagonist, allies, and villains have their own unique charm and appeal to them while retaining the signature Mega Man-like art style.
-With that being said, the 3D functionality throughout the game is simple but yet consistent with the foreground displaying the hud, whereas, the background providing minimal depth of the actual gameplay.
-Also, the evitable cross-talking within the 3D is there, but it’s very far and between that it wouldn’t spoil your experience.
+With that being said, the 3D functionality throughout the game is simple, but yet, consistent with the foreground displaying the HUD, and the background providing minimal depth of the actual gameplay.
+Also, the evitable cross-talking within the 3D is there, but it’s very far-and-between that it wouldn’t spoil your gameplay session.

 - Stays true to the classic 2D Mega Man formula